gds32571/wwlln/README.md

 </pre>

 ### result.txt
-I run the program from cron and output the run print data into result.txt.
+I run the program from cron and append the run print data to result.txt.
 You can tail this file to see what is happening.
 Here is the crontab entry:

 */5 * * * * cd ./wwlln ; /usr/local/bin/python3 ./wwlln.py >> result.txt 2>&1